 About

 I’m a writer of fiction, essays, poetry, nature writing, journalism and experimental prose, living and working on Merlukerdee country in the Huon valley of Lutruwita/Tasmania.
 Over the last decade, I’ve been one of Australia’s most widely published writers of short stories.
-My debut fiction collection, What Fear Was, is available in print or as an ebook, and my debut poetry book, Lithosphere, has just been published.
+My debut fiction collection, What Fear Was, is available in print or as an ebook, and my debut poetry book, Lithosphere, was recently commended in the Anne Elder Award.

 I’m a Walkley Award-winning essayist, and a past fiction editor at Island.
 I also curated Island’s Australian Nature Writing project, and was founding editor of the magazine’s online journal.
 I’ve curated two anthologies of Tasmanian fiction, and was assistant editor of The Abels V.1, a mountain climbing guide.
 Together with Jane Rawson, I edited Breathing Space, a collection of essays, stories and poems reflecting on Tasmanian relationships with nature.